 It is important to realize that your loved one is in the hospital to heal, not to entertain you when you arrive.
 Limiting visits to an hour or less might be necessary depending on the person and their health.

 Ordinarily, the person might be thrilled to spend hours chatting with you, but this might not be the case while they are in the hospital.
 Whether due to the injury/disease, or the medications, they most likely don’t have the energy to sustain any kind of social activities for long.
 Furthermore, the more rest they get, the quicker their road to recovery will be!

 5. Don’t Be Sick

 If you’re experiencing symptoms that could be contagious, such as a runny nose, cough or a rash, you’ll want to avoid exposing your loved one, and others in the hospital to these germs.
-It would be a good idea to skip the hospital visit and opt for sending a card or calling.
-Infections can come from any source, such as touching a door knob or handling a phone, and are so easy to spread.
+It would be a good idea to skip the hospital visit and opt for sending a card or calling them.
+Infections can come from any source, such as touching a doorknob or handling a phone.

 Be sure to wash your hands before interacting with your loved one.
 Avoid smoking before visiting your loved one, as the smell of smoke can cause nausea; especially considering some medications can actually increase the sense of smell.